manjeetkr23/Fetchify/scripts/git-hooks/README.md

-# Git Hooks for Shots Studio
+# Git Hooks for Fetchify

 This directory contains Git hooks that automate various tasks during development.